natario1/CameraView/README.md

 - `android.permission.CAMERA` : required for capturing pictures and videos
 - `android.permission.RECORD_AUDIO` : required for capturing videos with `Audio.ON` (the default)

-You can handle permissions yourself and then call `CameraView.start()` once they are acquired.
-If they are not, `CameraView` will request permissions to the user based on whether they are needed.
-In that case, you can restart the camera if you have a successful response from `onRequestPermissionResults()`.
+### Declaration

-## Manifest file
+The library manifest file declares the `android.permission.CAMERA` permission, but not the audio one.

-The library manifest file is not strict and only asks for camera permissions.
 This means that:

 - If you wish to record videos with `Audio.ON` (the default), you should also add `android.permission.RECORD_AUDIO` to required permissions

 ```xml
 <uses-permission android:name="android.permission.RECORD_AUDIO"/>